oras-project/oras-www/README.md

 ## Getting started
 In order to use and work on this project you need to install python to run the app locally.

-You can install python following the download's [instructions](https://www.python.org/downloads/).
+You can install python version 3.8 by following the download's [instructions](https://www.python.org/downloads/).

 In order to check whether python installed or not, open a terminal and types: